Social media by the numbers.

 - 90% of brands use social media to increase brand awareness.

-- 7 million businesses use paid advertising on Facebook.
+- 10 million businesses used paid advertising on Facebook in 2020.

-- 2 million businesses use paid advertising on Instagram.
+- 4 million businesses use paid advertising on Instagram monthly.

 - People are increasingly using social media for work activities.

 - Millennials are 247% more likely to be influenced by blogs or social networking sites than traditional advertising channels.

 - In 2020, nearly 1 million minutes of video crossed the internet every second.

 - 5 billion videos are watched every day on YouTube.

 - By 2022, online videos will make up more than 82% of all consumer internet traffic – 15 times higher than it was in 2017.

 - 85% of businesses utilize video as a marketing tool.